 - 3.8 Newmarket is an attractive market town located 14 miles (23 km) west of Bury St Edmunds and 13 miles (21 km) east of Cambridge; it is famous nationally and internationally for its ties with the Horseracing Industry, and these have created a unique landscape setting for the town.
-The town is currently seeking World Heritage status. - 3.9 Forest Heath District Council Core Strategy Policy CS1 defines Newmarket as a market town; it is currently Forest Heath's largest settlement, and will be the third largest settlement in the new West Suffolk area.17 In 2011, the total population of the town was 18,424, of whom 16,615 lived in Forest Heath, and a further 1,809 lived in East Cambridgeshire.18 The town serves the health,19 education,20 retail and leisure needs of the local catchment area,
+The town is currently seeking World Heritage status. - 3.9 Forest Heath District Council Core Strategy Policy CS1: Spatial Strategy defines Newmarket as a market town; it was formerly Forest Heath's largest settlement, and is now the third largest settlement in the West Suffolk area.
+In 2011, the total population of the town was 18,424, of whom 16,615 lived in Forest Heath, and a further 1,809 lived in East Cambridgeshire.
+The town serves the health, education, education, retail and leisure needs of the local

-17 Forest Heath Core Strategy (2010), p.
+17 Forest Heath District Council Core Strategy (2010), p.
 29 and para.
 2.1.3, p.
 11.